ZhihongMai/Loan-Risk-PD-LGD-AND-EAD-Model/README.md

   - Set a threshold based on predicted probability for classifying clients.
   - Evaluate using ROC curve and confusion matrix.
 - **Linear Regression**:
-  - Capture the factors influencing loss size and predict Exposure at Default (EAD).
+  - Capture the factors influencing recovery rate and predict Exposure at Default (EAD).
   - Evaluate model performance with a correlation matrix.

 ## 📝 *Summary*